coffincw/WikiDetective/README.md

 ## Inspiration

-Creepy Wikipedia articles featured on sites such as youtube and BuzzFeed.
+Creepy Wikipedia articles featured on sites such as Youtube and BuzzFeed.

 ## What it does

-Wikidetective is a noir murder mystery game which allows the player to utilize Wikipedia articles to solve a detailed murder case.
+Wiki Detective is a noir murder-mystery game which allows the player to utilize Wikipedia articles to solve a detailed murder case.

 ## How we built it

-We used Python flask and JavaScript for the animated immersive text-based experience
+We used Flask (a Python microframework) and JavaScript to create the animated immersive text-based experience.

 ## Challenges we ran into